videlalvaro/videlalvaro.github.io/_posts/2014-03-19-the-power-algorithm.md

 => true
 {% endhighlight  %}

-At this point I imagine you being like the guy in this gif:
+At this point I imagine you being like the guy on this gif:

 ![CSB](/images/csb.gif)